House OKs deadline extension to ratify ERA

 “Justice Scalia said certainly the Constitution does not require discrimination on the basis of sex, the only question is whether it prohibits it?”
 House Speaker Nancy Pelosi said.
 “It does not.”

-Democratic lawmakers who have fought for years to ratify the ERA said the Constitutional amendment would protect women from discrimination.
+Democratic lawmakers who have fought for years to ratify the ERA, say the Constitutional amendment would protect women from discrimination.

 “Equality of sexes is not debatable,” said Washington Democrat Pramila Jayapal.